benknoble/benknoble.github.io/_posts/2025-04-18-skepticism.md

 "neat"](https://thetechbubble.substack.com/p/the-phony-comforts-of-useful-idiots).
 The enthusiast will say that by pointing this out, my skepticism is a matter of moving the goalposts.
 Yet I have never claimed that the LLM does not work (only that it is not superhuman).
-Rather, I have repeatedly pointed---out over and over and over again---the LLM does exactly what it is designed to do.
+Rather, I have repeatedly pointed out---over and over and over again---the LLM does exactly what it is designed to do.
 Chiefly, it generates plausible-seeming text based on a statistical pattern.
 The problem is not that LLMs are not useful tools.
 The problem is that the development and